Firigion/scarpets/README.md

 # Storage tech aid

-This app (get it [here](https://raw.githubusercontent.com/Firigion/scarpets/master/storagetech_aid.sc)) is a bundle of crude features designed to help you in different aspects of storage tech designig.
+This app (get it [here](https://raw.githubusercontent.com/Firigion/scarpets/master/storagetech_aid.sc)) is a bundle of crude features designed to help you in different aspects of storage tech designing.
 It has a few features ranging from reading signal strength level from an inventory and setting it's contents to some level, to generating a row of chests or hoppers so that you don't have to pre fill them by hand yourself.

 ### Magic hoppers and chests

-Upon loading up the app (`/script load storagetech_aid`), you will recieve three chests and two hoppers.
+Upon loading up the app (`/script load storagetech_aid`), you will receive three chests and two hoppers.
 If you hover over them they will tell you what each does, but for clarity, here's a brakedown:
 * `Double chests full of boxes` will place a row of double chests in the direction you are looking full of shulker boxes full of items.
-Each chest will contain a uinque item type.
+Each chest will contain a unique item type.
 * `Double chests full of items` will place a row of double chests in the direction you are looking full of stacks of items.
-Each chest will contain a uinque item type.
+Each chest will contain a unique item type.
 * `Hopper full of single item type` will place a row of hoppers in the direction you are looking and conserving the orientation of the hopper you place.
 The hoppers will be full of one item type each, useful for doublespeed sorters.
 * `Signal strength defined sorter` will place a row of hoppers in the direction you are looking and conserving the orientation of the hopper you place.
 The hoppers will have the settings required for an item filter: the item to filter in the first slot and the the rest of the slots with dummy (blocker) items.
-You can set the ammount of items for the first slot using `/storagetech_aid set_fst_slot_fill_level <number>` and set the signal srength of the filter with `/storagetech_aid set_hopper_ss <number>`.
-That means, the hopper will have enough items such that, when it recieves a new item, the signal strength will raise to the requested value.
+You can set the amount of items for the first slot using `/storagetech_aid set_fst_slot_fill_level <number>` and set the signal strength of the filter with `/storagetech_aid set_hopper_ss <number>`.
+That means, the hopper will have enough items such that, when it receives a new item, the signal strength will raise to the requested value.
 Default values are 41 items and ss3, what's needed for a standard overflow proof item sorter.
 If the signal strength value and first slot stack size you specify are not compatible, all dummy items stacks will be set to one and the first slot value will be the default.
 * `Double chests configured for hex encoders` will place a row of double chests in the direction you are looking.
 Each chest will me set up for a traditional item encoder system, where if you take out one item from it, the signal strength value reading from it will decrease by one.
 The ss value can be set with `/storagetech_aid set_chest_ss <number>`.
 The items are generated from files, see [below](https://github.com/Firigion/scarpets#encoded_chest_files).

 ### Items lists and files